 “[According to the surveys] over 90% of the staff are committed to wanting to be here for those instructional planning days,” Bixler said.
 “And so I think that’s really important to highlight because the staff wants to be here learning and growing and preparing for instruction by choice.”

-Although not completely set-in-stone for the future, this new 2024-25 calendar hopes to effect minor yet positive change across the district, with the intention of benefiting students, parents and teachers in the long run.
+Although not completely set in stone for the future, this new 2024-25 calendar hopes to make minor yet positive change across the district, benefiting students, parents and teachers in the long run.

 “I really think that it supports a very collaborative culture,” Tidwell said.
 “And once you start really listening to people and taking their voice into consideration, I think that really does create that strong culture.”